The official blog of the Lung Institute.

 Many people have expressed that one of their biggest fears when undertaking a fundraising effort is the fear of asking for help.
 Though not everyone you ask will donate, we guarantee that 100% of the people you don’t ask won’t either.
 The key to success when asking for help is preparation and the ability to present clear information in a way that moves people.
 Many people recommend reaching out to anyone and everyone that cares about you.
 These people can be church members, family, friends, coworkers, or even nurses and physicians.

 3. Share Your Story

 What resonates most with people when asking for donations is a compelling story.
 Whether you’ve developed lung disease as a result of smoking, proximity to smokers or genetic predisposition, you hold a unique story: your life.
 When constructing an email, a Facebook post or speaking with someone directly, give them a snapshot of your life and what treatment could mean for you.
-Share our stem cell research with them and the statistics on the effectiveness of our treatment.
+Share our cellular research with them and the statistics on the effectiveness of our treatment.
 People who have tried fundraising recommend making others feel connected to you.

 2. Get Creative